bevy-logging/bevy_logging/src/chapter_4.md

 2024-10-19T22:08:28.518049Z  WARN wgpu_hal::gles::egl: EGL says it can present to the window but not natively
 ```

-Perhaps unsurprisingly The message did not appear.
+Perhaps unsurprisingly The message did not appear as it is higher level then warning.
+Therefore our settings have declared this too verbose

 ### Higher level logging for our application